On $L^\infty$ stability for wave propagation and for linear inverse problems: Introduction

 The results of this paper are relevant for the study of the stability of deep neural networks (DNNs).
 The instability of DNNs is linked to the existence of \emph{adversarial examples}, first observed in the context of image recognition with deep neural networks \cite{biggio2013evasion,szegedy2013intriguing,goodfellow2014explaining,moosavi2016deepfool,madry2017towards,carlini2017towards}.
 These are images that have been perturbed intentionally and imperceptibly so that the network makes an incorrect prediction.
 More recently, and naturally, adversarial examples have also found their way to the domain of deep learning for inverse problems \cite{antun2020instabilities,genzel2020solving,gottschling2020troublesome}.
 While these perturbations are usually quantified in terms of the $L^2$ norm, several works have studied perturbations measured in different ways \cite{xiao2018spatially,alaifari2019adef,alaifari2023localized}, which may be qualitatively more relevant for human perception.

-When both the layers and the spatial variable are seen as continuous, the action of a residual convolutional neural network (CNN) can be seen as the input-to-solution map associated to a nonlinear time-dependent PDE \cite{haber-ruthotto-2020}, see also Appendix~\ref{sec:deep}.
+When both the layers and the spatial variable are seen as continuous, the action of a residual convolutional neural network (CNN) can be seen as the input-to-solution map associated to a nonlinear time-dependent PDE \cite{haber-ruthotto-2020}.
 In particular, hyperbolic CNNs were introduced by using hyperbolic PDEs with the aim of obtaining an energy preserving propagation and, consequently, a stable network with respect to the $L^2$ norm.
 The derivations in this paper show, for a simpler linear problem, that direct extensions to the $L^\infty$ norm, which is more adapted to localized perturbations, are not possible.
 Furthermore, the proposed regularized solution offers a possible way to stabilize the network.
 The extension to more complicated nonlinear PDEs is needed to fully capture the nonlinearity of DNNs, but cannot be treated with the current methods; it is an interesting avenue for future research.

 The paper is structured as follows.
+In Section~\ref{sec:deep} we expand upon the connections to the stability of deep neural networks.
 In Section~\ref{sec:adv} we introduce the notion of adversarial example for linear operators, focusing on the role played by the different norms involved.
 In Section~\ref{sec:wave} we consider, as motivating example, the linear wave equation, and propose a method for the $L^\infty$ regularization of Fourier multipliers.
 In Section~\ref{sec:IP}, we adapt these ideas for the regularization of inverse problems.
-Some proofs are collected in Appendix~\ref{sec:appendix_proofs}.
-Finally, in Appendix~\ref{sec:deep} we discuss the connections to the stability of deep neural networks.
+Finally, some proofs are collected in \ref{sec:appendix_proofs}.